 The FCA will always be a watchdog at best, and not a bloodhound—it cannot be in all places at all times.
 What I have seen in my role as the co-chair of the all-party parliamentary group on fair business banking and finance—a role my hon.
 Friend the Minister is very familiar with, because we have talked about these issues many times—is the abuses of small and medium-sized enterprises, particularly over the last 10 years.
 Some 16,000 businesses got very poor treatment from the Royal Bank of Scotland, in particular.
 At Lloyds HBOS, a number of senior managers ended up going to jail, with a collective sentence of 47 years.
 Other banks were involved—the CYBG and others—in swaps, interest rate hedging products and payment protection insurance on the consumer side of things.

 It was not the regulator that brought those matters to light.
-Incredibly, 3,500 people work at the FCA and its predecessor, the FSA, but it was not those bodies that found out what was going on in the banks; it was determined and committed individuals.
+Incredibly, 3,500 people work at the FCA and its predecessor, the Financial Services Authority, but it was not those bodies that found out what was going on in the banks; it was determined and committed individuals.
 A guy called Lawrence Tomlinson, who worked for the Business Secretary at the time, first established what was happening in those financial services organisations and banks, and how they were treating our small businesses.
 Even when these matters were brought to the attention of the FCA, action was not taken for some years.
 At HBOS, it was Nikki and Paul Turner who established what was happening.
 The bank tried to repossess the Turners 22 times, but the regulator did not step in to protect them, even though the evidence that they had produced was later verified and crucial in the investigation and subsequent prosecution.
 Similarly, at Lloyds HBOS the whistleblower Sally Masterton was disgracefully treated when she brought these matters to the attention of the FCA and the bank.
 Action was not taken to support her.

 We have to try to move away from simply thinking that regulation and regulators can solve all the problems, because they patently do not always do so, and move to a situation in which we give individuals tools to hold the institutions to account.
 The Minister has done a fine job in persuading the banks to bring forward mechanisms to do that in the historical cases review that will hopefully be brought forward in the not too distant future.
 UK Finance has come forward with a voluntary scheme—it needs to be voluntary, because many of the cases are outside the statute of limitations.
 As business banking is not regulated, it also had to use a fair and reasonable test that would not apply in a court of law today.
 That is welcome progress, although we have some distance to go before we get this right.
 I thank the Minister for his excellent efforts in persuading UK Finance to come to the table.